patrickkhoury11/DHS110-A3/README.md

 ## ✅ Step 1: Specify the Main Design Challenge

 #### What is the main activity your project would support the users in accomplishing?
-* This project will support users in tracking books they read, as well as finding books they want to read.
+* This project will promote efficiency for user sustainability efforts through the consolidation of a a variety of services.

 #### What is the basic need involved for that activity?
 * This activity fulfills the user’s esteem needs, more specifically esteem for oneself,